zomia-bootcamp/Objects/README.md

 Open [./exercises/onBoard.js](./exercises/onBoard.js) and follow the instructions.

 ## Pass By Reference

-Objects are *passed by reference*.
-This means when we pass a variable assigned to an object into a function as an argument, the computer interprets the parameter name as pointing to the space in memory holding that object.
-As a result, functions which change object properties actually mutate the object permanently (even when the object is assigned to a `const` variable).
+When working with objects in JavaScript, they are passed by reference.
+This means that when we pass an object variable as an argument to a function, the parameter name inside the function refers to the same object in memory.
+Consequently, any changes made to the object's properties within the function will permanently modify the original object, even if it is assigned to a `const` variable.

 ```js
 const spaceship = {